MickWPM/business-RAG/README.md

 The primary goal is to leverage Large Language Models (LLMs) to unlock significant business value by making internal information more accessible and ensuring the retention of corporate knowledge.
 A key focus of this project is the use of locally hosted, open-source models to guarantee data security and protect intellectual property.

 # Current Status

+- Synthetic Dataset Generation Complete
-- Preliminary Naive RAG Pipeline Implemented
+- Preliminary Naive RAG Pipeline Functional

-- Synthetic Dataset Generation Underway
+- 131 test cases developed
+- Test and evaluation scripts complete with full test data included in the repo.
+- Evaluation dashboard implemented through Gemini AI to clearly see evaluation results.

 # The Problem
 In many organizations, efficiently accessing specific information spread across numerous documents is a persistent challenge.
 This project targets two primary pain points: